Community Letter: Correcting 38th District misinformation

 Link Here

-My note: Massachusetts passed a similar millionnaires tax a year ago and brought in a lot of funding for education and higher education.
+My note: Massachusetts passed a similar tax a year ago and brought in a lot of funding for education and higher education.
 Many other states have similar tax structures.

 Creates new tax on gains from sale or exchange of real property held for short periods of time, 6 years or less, establishes a comprehensive framework to calculate and implement enforcement and provides imprisonment and/or fines for those who evade taxes.